s-iwakawa/Git_GitHub_Slides/00_Prep_EN.md

 1. Download the GitHub Desktop App from here: [desktop.github.com](https://desktop.github.com/)
 1. Then click the `Sign in to GitHub.com` button
-1. Browser window will launch
+1. A browser window will launch
 1. Log into your GitHub.com account by following the screenshots below:

       | 1                                                    | 2                                                    | 3                                                    | 4                                                    | 5                                                    | 6                                                    |